m13v/summarize_recent_commit/README.md

 - **File Changes**: See which files were added, modified, or deleted.
 - **Impact Analysis**: Understand the potential impact of the changes.

+## TO-DO

+- Overall summary for the commits ahead

 Written in Rust